bfontaine/Pheasant.js/README.md

 - `normalize`: Optional.
 If set to `false`, the parsed string won’t be normalized before being passed to your `.parse` function (the normalizing process force the string to lowercase and remove trailing spaces).
+- `test`: Optional.
+If it’s a function, it’ll be used to test whether a string is valid in this format or not.
+If it’s a regex, its `.test` method will be used.

 The object must provide the `parse` and/or `stringify` attributes, and must provide the `name` attribute.